fredrik-rose/GameEngine/README.md

 To build and run the tests run the following commands.

 ```
-cmake -S <path to GameEngine> -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo
+cmake -S <path to GameEngine> -B build -DCMAKE_BUILD_TYPE=Debug
 cd build
 make
 ctest --verbose
 ```

 Note that `ctest` have other flags that can e.g. select which tests to run.
-Also note that is is built using the `RelWithDebInfo` configuration.
+Also note that is is built using the `Debug` configuration.
 This includes address sanitizer (asan) and undefined behavior sanitizer (ubsan).
 These are runtime instrumentations that will detect memory errors and undefined behavior.
-The `RelWithDebInfo` configuration also includes debug information which makes it easier to find where a particular problem occurred as it will contain a detailed call stack.
+Asserts are also enabled in this configuration.
+The `Debug` configuration also includes debug information which makes it easier to find where a particular problem occurred as it will contain a detailed call stack.

 #### Test Coverage